 9. Exercise.
 Regular physical activity not only keeps you in shape and gives you the stamina you will need, but adrenaline pumping through your body perks you up.
 It's hard to stay in a funk if you exercise regularly.

 10. Meditate or pray.
 When all else fails and you're stressed out, consider prayer and/or meditation.
 Both calm you down and relieve stress.

 Depending on the program and school you choose, getting a grad degree can be costly.

-- Research grants/positions.
-In a similar vein, your thesis advisor might have research grant funds coming and might offer that to you in return for your participation as a research assistant.
-(Note that this might force you into research work that does not interest you, but when you choose a thesis advisor, you often do so because of their previous research topics or academic interests.)
+3. Research grants/positions.
+In a similar vein, your thesis adviser might have research grant funds coming and might offer that to you in return for your participation as a research assistant.
+(Note that this might force you into research work that does not interest you, but when you choose a thesis adviser, you often do so because of their previous research topics or academic interests.)

-- Insurance scholarships.
-Some insurance companies offer a policy that can only be applied toward college/ university tuition.
+7. Insurance scholarships.
+Some insurance companies offer a policy that can only be applied toward college/university tuition.
 Unfortunately, you or your parents need to have the foresight to sign up years before you need it.
 The drawback is that there are often multiple conditions to meet, and if you don't, you could lose the payout.